dishabeeraladinni/DH110-Spring23/Assignment03.md

 ### ✅ Step 5: Conducting the Research

 * Please find the recording of the interview [here](https://photos.app.goo.gl/ztTBFCK9SHNm7XoN7)
+* Please find the screen recording of the phone here
 * Please find the transcript here

 ### Some interesting quotes/insights from the interview: